We must listen to girls and work towards gender equality – Girlguiding Scotland

 Girlguiding Scotland is calling on decision-makers to listen to girls and work towards a more equal society after a new report released yesterday (Wednesday 14 October 2015) by YCWA Scotland, The Status of Young Women in Scotland, revealed that young women are continuing to experience gender inequality.

-Girlguiding Scotland’s Chief Executive, Denise King, said: “This report is a stark reminder that we still have some way to go until gender equality is achieved in Scotland.
+Girlguiding Scotland’s Chief Executive, Denise Spence, said: “This report is a stark reminder that we still have some way to go until gender equality is achieved in Scotland.

 “Last month Girlguiding research revealed that each week 81 per cent of girls aged 11 to 21 experience or see some form of sexism – but around the same proportion say adults don’t understand they pressure they are under.

 “Girlguiding Scotland works hard to empower our 50,000 young members to speak out about the issues they face, build their confidence and create a better world – it’s time for everyone to take the issues they face seriously.”